 Healthy Bucks

-The “Healthy Bucks” program allows SNAP recipients to obtain additional fresh fruits and vegetables when they use their SNAP benefits to purchase fresh produce at participating farmer's markets.
+The “Healthy Bucks” program allows SNAP recipients to obtain additional fresh fruits and vegetables when they use their SNAP benefits to purchase fresh produce at participating Healthy Bucks Vendors.
 Effective October 1, 2022, SNAP recipients who purchase at least $5 with their SNAP EBT card at participating locations receive $15 in Healthy Bucks tokens to purchase additional fresh fruits and vegetables.

-Healthy Bucks farmers and farmers’ markets are in the following counties:
+Healthy Bucks Vendors and farmers’ markets are in the following counties:

 • Aiken- Aiken County Farmers Market